-We intend to retain future earnings for use in the operation of our business and to fund future growth.
-We do not anticipate paying any dividends on our common stock for the foreseeable future.
+We have not yet determined our dividend policy, but we intend to do so prior to the Spin-Off.
 Our Board will make all decisions regarding the payment of future dividends, and such decisions will depend on many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with debt obligations, legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.
 There can be no assurance that we will pay a dividend in the future or continue to pay any dividend if we do commence paying dividends.
-See also "Risk Factors-Risks Relating to Our Common Stock and the Securities Market-We do not anticipate paying any dividends on our common stock for the foreseeable future, and as a result, your only opportunity to achieve a return on your investment is if the price of our common stock appreciates."
+See also "Risk Factors-Risks Relating to Our Common Stock and the Securities Market-We cannot assure you that we will pay dividends on our common stock and our indebtedness will limit our ability to pay dividends on our common stock."